 Amateur Astronomy

-The NASA Night Sky Network is a community of hundreds of astronomy clubs across the U.S.A. that share their time and telescopes to provide the public with unique astronomy experiences.
+The NASA Night Sky Network is a community of more than 400 astronomy clubs across the U.S. that share their time and telescopes to engage the public with unique astronomy experiences.
+The ASP provides training and materials to enhance clubs outreach activities, and inspires more than two million people through their participation in 20,000+ plus events.

-Are your club’s events on the Night Sky Network calendar?
+Are your clubs events on the Night Sky Network calendar?

 The ASP meets the needs of amateur astronomers doing outreach in a variety of ways.